-Within days we were both developing “key competencies” (as instructed by the BB), but by the second week I was becoming the star.
+Within days, we were both developing “key competencies” (as instructed by the BB), but by the second week, I was becoming the star.
 Pretty soon, I ditched the BB completely and was riffing on baby care.
-Who needed a baby bath, when you could cuddle your baby in the shower and both enjoy the hot water and body contact?
-Peter deferred to my new founded confidence, and thus an expert was born.
+Who needed a baby bath when you could cuddle your baby in the shower and both enjoy the hot water and body contact?
+Peter deferred to my newfound confidence; thus, an expert was born.

 My expertise and confidence were both equally shallow, which is a dangerous combination.
-Expertise can become a self fulfilling prophecy.
+Expertise can become a self-fulfilling prophecy.
 I led; Peter followed.
-My confidence wasn’t deep enough to let him venture too far outside my lines, but he didn’t seem to chafe at the restrictions…until The Lullaby Incident.
+My confidence wasn’t deep enough to let him venture beyond my lines, but he didn’t seem to chafe at the restrictions…until The Lullaby Incident.

 I offered to teach him a few lullabies, but he decided to take the daddy reins back.
-He was going to begin, by golly, with singing whatever songs he wanted, including Take Me Out to the Ballgame.
-He did add a few more traditional children’s songs to his play list, but they were all of the upbeat, toe-tapping, and often gross variety.
+He would begin, by golly, with singing whatever songs he wanted, including Take Me Out to the Ballgame.
+He added a few more traditional children’s songs to his playlist, but they were all upbeat, toe-tapping, and often of the gross variety.